-Orders shipped via USPS First Class International Mail are not insured and will not be refunded or replaced if the package is damaged or lost.
+Orders shipped via USPS First Class US/International Mail are not insured and will not be refunded or replaced if the package is damaged or lost.
 We cannot put traces on USPS First Class International Mail packages.
 Orders shipped via USPS Priority Mail (no signature required) will not be replaced if the package is listed as delivered on the carrier's site.
 Exceptions may apply on a case by case basis.

 WHAT TYPES OF PAYMENT DO YOU ACCEPT?